Berkay2002/atlius/REACT_19_2_IMPROVEMENTS.md

-# React 18.3.1 Improvements - AtLius
+# React 19.2.0 Improvements - AtLius

 ## Overview

-This document details the React 18.3.1 features and improvements implemented in the AtLius campus map application.
-The upgrade from React 18.2.0 to 18.3.1 introduced several concurrent rendering enhancements that significantly improve the application's performance and user experience.
+This document details the React 19.2.0 features and improvements implemented in the AtLius campus map application.
+The upgrade from React 18.2.0 to 19.2.0 introduced several concurrent rendering enhancements and new hooks that significantly improve the application's performance and user experience.

 **Implementation Date**: 2025-11-16
-**React Version**: 18.3.1 (upgraded from 18.2.0)
+**React Version**: 19.2.0 (upgraded from 18.2.0)

 ---

 ## 1. useDeferredValue for Search Performance

 ### Location
-`/home/user/atlius/src/SearchRoom.js`
+`src/SearchRoom.js`

 ### Implementation
 Replaced manual debouncing with React's built-in `useDeferredValue` hook.